textyly/crossly.data/README.md

 # Crossly Data Model

-This model defines the structure of a **Crossly pattern**, which encodes embroidery designs using **logical paths**, **threads**, and a **fabric canvas**.
+This model defines the structure of a **Crossly pattern**, which encodes embroidery designs and techniques using **logical paths**, **threads**, and a **fabric canvas**.
 Instead of relying on graphics or SVG, this model focuses on *semantic description* of the stitch process, making it ideal for analysis, editing, and AI-driven tools.

 ## Top-Level Properties